As a fitness trainer for many years, I have experimented with many simple ways to lose weight, like drinking water before going to bed at night.

 There is evidence to show that drinking more water helps to speed up the process of burning fat stores by assisting the body in breaking down adipose tissues into fatty acids .

-The best time to drink water to lose weight is before going to bed because you're allowing your body to burn off the extra calories from the food you consume throughout the day, as well as burn fat stored in the adipose tissue.
+The best time to drink water to lose weight is before going to bed because you're allowing your body to burn off the extra calories from the food you consume throughout the day.

 Promotes Cleansing And Detoxification